matthewparluhutan/os212/links.md

 10. [How Secure is 256 bit Security?](https://www.youtube.com/watch?v=S9JGmA5_unY&ab_channel=3Blue1Brown) <br>
 How effective is SHA256 in hashing? well, 256 bit means 2^256 possible hashes.
 The current world population is about 7 billion lives.
 Taking that into account, 256 bit Security is supposed to be safe.
 Well, this link tells us the safety of 256 bit security.
 I recommend this link if you are interested in this topic :D

-These are all the top 10 links from me, Qatlho' Qapla' je!
+These are all the top links from me, Qatlho' Qapla' je, yay meH!!!